gpupuck/rules_ml_toolchain/README.md

 If project doesn't support cross-platform builds for specified platform, it will use host utilities and host sysroot for running such build.

-#### GPU Hermetic builds
+#### GPU Hermetic test
-Requires machine with NVIDIA GPU

-Project supports GPU hermetic builds on:
+Project supports GPU hermetic builds on Linux x86_64 and requires machine with NVIDIA GPU
-* Linux x86_64

-You could run hermetic build and test with help of command:
+You could run hermetic tests with help of command:
 ###### Build by Clang
 `bazel test //cc_toolchain/tests/gpu:all --config=build_cuda_with_clang --config=cuda --config=cuda_libraries_from_stubs`